HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/index.md

 <!--Can we put this in the guide? shows a concrete example of what this implementation guide does

-There is a parser implementation available for this guide available here: https://github.com/IHE-SDC-WG/IHE-SDC-FHIR-Parser-->
+There is a parser implementation available for this guide available here: https://github.com/IHE-SDC-WG/IHE-SDC-FHIR-Parser

+Add a note about why this is a universal IG
+Goes beyond just Pathology, although will mostly be Pathology, and IHE SDC is implmented outside of the US.
+Put Link to Cancer Pathology Data Sharing IG
+-->

 The encoded eCC/SDC xml may be included in the message as an encoded attachment data element or alternatively linked as a URL.